jthulhu/beans/doc/src/concepts/parser.md

 ADD Expression` rule.

-While this seems a lot more complicated than its bottom-up counterpart, top-down algorithms are usually much easier to program, mainly because it often suffices to look at a few tokens to "guess" what the right expansion is at any moment.
+While this seems a lot more complicated than its bottom-up counterpart, top-down algorithms are usually much easier to implement, mainly because it often suffices to look at a few tokens to "guess" what the right expansion is at any moment.

+<span style=color:red>Paragrafo confuso.
+Non capito<span style=color:red>

 Correspondingly to the bottom-up strategy, if we were to look at how we traverse the syntax tree while building it, this strategy would